molior-dbs/molior/userdoc/source/mirrors.rst

 Mirrors
 =======

-To provide a fully reproducible build environment and independence from internet resources molior allows mirroring of external debian repositories.
+To provide a fully repeatable build environment and independence from internet resources molior allows mirroring of external debian repositories.
 The two different types of mirrors are described below.

 Base Mirrors
 ------------